NeuroJSON/jsonlab/README.rst

                           compress a long string, one must convert it to uint8 or int8 array first.
 The compressed array uses three extra fields
-                          "_ArrayCompressionMethod_": the opt.Compression value.
+                          "_ArrayZipType_": the opt.Compression value.
-                          "_ArrayCompressionSize_": a 1D interger array to
+                          "_ArrayZipSize_": a 1D interger array to
                              store the pre-compressed (but post-processed)
                              array dimensions, and
-                          "_ArrayCompressedData_": the "base64" encoded
+                          "_ArrayZipData_": the "base64" encoded
                               compressed binary array data.
          opt.CompressArraySize [100|int]: only to compress an array if the total element count is larger than this number.